Alex and the panther

 And then there was Alex.
 This was a mixed breed, with pit bull clearly visible, and hyena, wolf and tiger in his ancestry, as Paul would jokingly say.
 Alex was big, elegant, active — and deadly dangerous.
 His jaws were powerful enough for him to jump up and bite into a low branch, hanging there growling and twisting, just for fun.
 We would throw soup bones to him, and if they were not the biggest kind he crunched them in the air, not bothering to put them down to gnaw.
 Alex would kill rodents, which he regularly did, but also larger animals —rabbits, feral cats or even a monkey, on occasion.
 He also lived in constant strife with Paul and Trudy, who were not ready to accept the alpha status he demanded.
 On one occasion he ripped a cubic centimeter of flesh out of Trudy’s arm.
 She stuck it back in and it healed, but she had this fascinating scar for the rest of her life, to remind her of Alex.

 So everyone was afraid of Alex, and treated him with respect and caution.
 Except the infant Frederic, who would push and poke this killer dog with impunity, pulling his ears and tail.
 There is 8 mm footage of me doing this, when I was just over a year old, and Alex, clearly embarrassed, trying to escape the teasing of the child.
 Never was I in any danger from this dog, who could have crushed my head with a single bite.
 For Alex little Freddy was a cub it was his sacred duty to protect.
-I must correct myself — it actually was considerable danger — for anyone approaching the infant!
+I must correct myself — there actually was considerable danger — for anyone approaching the infant!
 Even parents and nannies were met with menacing growls when they came to pick up the child.

 When I was around six years old, one evening we were all sitting in the kitchen, the Steins, my parents and three young kids.
 Suddenly there was a commotion outside, growls, snarls, barks — clearly a wild animal struggle.
 Paul grabbed his shotgun and went out, while we peered through the window, unable to see anything.